Slowlor1ss/Compiler/README.md

 ```
 ## Demo Showcase

-To test and demonstarte the project I have also set up a small [Godbolt](https://godbolt.org/) like website, for this is used some simple html, CSS, JS, PHP, and some powershell scripts to run the project and added features.
+To test and demonstarte the project I have also set up a small <a href="https://godbolt.org/" target="_blank">Godbolt</a> like website, for this is used some simple html, CSS, JS, PHP, and some powershell scripts to run the project and added features.

 ## About